Lala341/Fast_Rendering_NeRFModels/PlenOctrees/volrend/README.md

 ## Setup

-Build the C++ project the same way the original authors had intended for WEB RENDERING.
+Clone this repository and build the C++ project the same way the original authors had intended for WEB RENDERING.
 Please see (Volrend Github)[https://github.com/sxyu/volrend]

 ## Changes